TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 ###### Core Domain(s)
 These cover the most important part of the business that provides its competitive advantage.
+Identification of the core domain(s) here helps provide clarity of the software that should receive the greatest development focus.
-Rather than identifying only one, for The Better Store we have identified multiple subdomains as core, being:
+For The Better Store these have been identified as:

 |SubDomain| Description                                                                                                             |
 |:---|:------------------------------------------------------------------------------------------------------------------------|